Cagliari Introduction Walking Tour (Self Guided), Cagliari

 3) Museo del Tesoro e Area Archeologica di Sant'Eulalia (Treasure Museum and Archaeological Area of Sant'Eulalia)

-Beyond its archaeological wonders, the museum is a treasure trove of religious art.
-The upstairs treasury houses an impressive collection of religious vestments, silverware, wooden sculptures, and medieval codices.
-Among the standout pieces is an Ecce Homo painting, attributed to a 17th-century Flemish artist, which depicts Christ after his flagellation in a striking double-sided portrayal.
+Beyond its archaeological features, the museum also houses a notable collection of religious art.
+The upstairs treasury includes religious vestments, silverware, wooden sculptures, and medieval codices.
+Among the standout pieces is an Ecce Homo painting, attributed to a 17th-century Flemish artist, depicting Christ after his flagellation in a striking double-sided composition.

 4) Bastione di Saint Remy (Saint Remy Bastion) (must see)